microsoft/onnxruntime/docs/webnn.md

 * *High Availability* - No reliance on the network after initial asset caching for offline case, as web apps and frameworks can run neural network models locally even when the internet connection is unavailable or unreliable.
 * *Low Server Cost* - Computing on client devices means no servers needed, which helps web apps to reduce the operational and maintenance costs of running AI/ML services in the cloud.

-AI/ML supported by WebNN include generative AI, person detection, face detection, semantic segmentation, skeleton detection, style transfer, super resolution, image captioning, machine translation, and noise suppression.
+AI/ML scenarios supported by WebNN include generative AI, person detection, face detection, semantic segmentation, skeleton detection, style transfer, super resolution, image captioning, machine translation, and noise suppression.

 > [!NOTE]
 > The WebNN API is still in progress, with GPU support in a preview state and NPU support coming soon.
 The WebNN API should not currently be used in a production environment.